How To Copy Hailey Bieber's

 Advertisement

-Although the 22-year-old has played with temporary pink hair dye before (which she told Refinery29 she'll never do again), on any given day you'll catch Bieber rocking the creamy shade of blonde created by her go-to colourist and Redken brand ambassador, Ryan Pearl.
-If you want to copy her look, there are a few things to know before you head to your colourist.
-So, we asked Pearl for the lowdown on getting his star client's signature blonde colour.
+Although the 22-year-old has played with temporary pink hair dye before (which she told Refinery29 she'll never do again), on any given day you'll catch Bieber rocking the creamy shade of blonde created by her go-to colorist and Redken brand ambassador, Ryan Pearl.
+If you want to copy her look, there are a few things to know before you head to your colorist.
+So, we asked Pearl for the lowdown on getting his star client's signature blonde color.
 His answers, ahead.

 What Is Hailey Bieber Blonde?